RedaElmar/ApacheStorm_WordCount/README.md

 </Configuration>
 ```

-This XML configures a new logger for the `com.microsoft.example` class, which includes the components in this example topology.
+This XML configures a new logger for the `stormTopology.TP` class, which includes the components in this example topology.
 The level is set to trace for this logger, which captures any logging information emitted by components in this topology.

-The `<Root level="error">` section configures the root level of logging (everything not in `com.microsoft.example`) to only log error information.
+The `<Root level="error">` section configures the root level of logging (everything not in `stormTopology.TP`) to only log error information.

 For more information on configuring logging for Log4j 2, see [https://logging.apache.org/log4j/2.x/manual/configuration.html](https://logging.apache.org/log4j/2.x/manual/configuration.html).